 Crop Over takes place in Barbados which is a 21-by-14 mile Caribbean Island paradise!
 Barbados is located is located in the North Atlantic Ocean and is the easternmost island in the Lesser Antilles in the West Indies.

 The majority of the celebrations take place in Bridgetown which is the capital of Barbados and the epicentre of the island.
 Most of the big events will take place at the National Stadium.
 During the celebrations Spring Gardens is transformed into a carnival hub and hosts hundreds of street vendors and market stalls selling food, drink, arts, crafts, clothing, jewellery and more.

 Crop Over Festival spreads out over a 12 week period from the month of May through to August.
 Whist this is not the official start of the festival there are loads of pre-carnival events that run until Grand Kadooment in August.
 Official Crop Over season is July-August.

-The main celebrations for Crop Over occur during the first weekend of August with the biggest day being Grand Kadooment Day which will take place on Monday, 5th August 2019.
+The main celebrations for Crop Over occur during the first weekend of August beginning on 29th July, and the biggest day being Grand Kadooment Day which will take place on 4th August 2020.
 This marks the end of Crop Over season.

 What is the History of Crop Over?

 Crop Over which was once called “Harvest Home” is one of the oldest celebrations in the western hemisphere!
 The origins of Crop Over are traced back centuries to when Barbados was the world’s largest producer of sugar.
 Crop Over began back in 1687 on sugar cane plantations during slavery.
 It began as a way to celebrate the end of the sugar cane crop!

 The last of the season’s crop would be brought into the mill yard and decorated with beautiful flowers like bougainvillea and hibiscuses.
 The first cart was usually led by a woman dressed in a white dress with head tie of freshly picked flowers and was accompanied by various sugar cane workers call carrying the final loads of cane.